bbueno5000/fast-style-transfer/README.md

 - A decent GPU (if you want to train and don't want to wait 4 months):
 - All the required NVIDIA software to run TF on a GPU (CUDA, etc)
 - ffmpeg 3.1.3 (if you want to stylize video)

-Floyd requirements are specified in the `floyd_requirements.txt` file.
-They will be installled before running your code.

 ## Procedures